-- (a) Contents of Motion to Seal.
-Any party requesting that documents or portions of documents be sealed must file a motion for leave to file the document(s) under seal in accordance with Section 5.07 of Administrative Order No. 167-1 (Administrative Practices and Procedures for Electronic Case Filing) and LR 7.01.
-If the party using the information or document is not the party that requests restriction of access, the applicable standards must be addressed as provided for in subsection (b).
-The motion for leave to seal or the response to a motion under subsection (b), even if unopposed, must demonstrate compelling reasons to seal the documents and that the sealing is narrowly tailored to those reasons by specifically analyzing in detail, document by document, the propriety of secrecy, providing factual support and legal citations.
-Generally, only trade secrets, information covered by a recognized privilege (such as the attorney-client privilege), and information required by statute to be maintained in confidence is typically enough to overcome the presumption of public access.
-Failure to comply with these procedures or to provide sufficiently compelling reasons may result in denial of the request to seal documents or portions of documents.
-An unopposed motion or agreed order that does not address the standards for sealing documents does not comply with this rule. - (b) Use of Document by Party Not Designating Documents as Confidential.
+- (c) Contents of Motion to Seal.
+The motion for leave to seal or the response to a motion under subsection (d), even if unopposed, must provide compelling reasons to overcome the presumption that court records are open to the public.
+The motion to seal must show that the sealing is narrowly tailored to the stated reasons by specifically analyzing in detail, document by document, the propriety of secrecy, providing supporting facts and legal authority.
+Failure to provide sufficiently compelling reasons may result in denial of the request to seal documents or portions of documents.
+An unopposed motion or agreed order that does not address the standards for sealing documents does not comply with this rule. - (d) Use of Document by Party Not Designating Documents as Confidential.
 The party intending to use information or documents designated in discovery as confidential must file a motion to seal under LR 7.01(a).
-However, the party who designated the materials as confidential or otherwise seeks to restrict access to the materials retains the burden of meeting the requirements set out in subsection (a), either in a joint motion to seal or in a response under LR 7.01(a)(3). - (c) Redacted Filing.
-If practicable, the party requesting that some or all of a filing be sealed, shall also separately file a redacted version.
-If the filing of a redacted version is impracticable, the motion to seal must include an affirmative statement to that effect. - (d) Protective Orders.
+However, the party who designated the materials as confidential or otherwise seeks to restrict access to the materials retains the burden of meeting the requirements set out in subsection (c), either in a joint motion to seal or in a response under LR 7.01(a)(3). - (e) Redacted Filing.
+If practicable, the party requesting that some or all of a filing be sealed must also separately file a redacted version.
+If the filing of a redacted version is impracticable, the motion to seal must include an affirmative statement to that effect. - (f) Protective Orders.
 Proposed protective orders should not provide that documents produced in discovery and designated as "confidential" will be automatically sealed upon filing or if used at trial.
-Any such language in proposed protective orders will be stricken and may result in denial of the motion for entry of the proposed protective order.
+Any such language in proposed protective orders may be stricken and may result in denial of the motion for entry of the proposed protective order.

-LR6.01 - COMPUTING AND EXTENDING TIMES
+LR 6.01 - COMPUTING AND EXTENDING TIMES

 - (a) Extensions of Deadlines Generally.
-Unless otherwise provided in a case management order or other order, a request for an extension of time not made in open court or at a case management or status conference must: - (1) Be made by written motion; - (2) State the original deadline and the requested deadline; - (3) Provide the reasons why an extension is requested; and - (4) If all parties are represented by counsel, either: - (A) State that there is no objection to the extension by counsel for any other party; or

-- (B) If counsel cannot be reached, describe all attempts made to confer with all other counsel and the results of such attempts. - (b) Exception for Discovery Responses.
+Unless otherwise provided in a case management order or other order, a request for an extension of time not made in open court or at a case management or status conference must: - (1) Be made by written motion; - (2) State the original deadline and the requested deadline; - (3) Provide the reasons why an extension is requested; and - (4) If all parties are represented by counsel, either: - (A) State whether there is any objection to the extension by counsel for any other party; or - (B) If counsel cannot be reached, describe all attempts made to confer with all other counsel and the results of such attempts. - (b) Exception for Discovery Responses.
 This requirement does not apply to deadlines for responding to discovery, which may be agreed to by the parties without the necessity of an order of the Court, provided such extension does not interfere with the case management schedule, other case deadlines, or scheduled hearings.

-LR7.01 - MOTIONS
+LR 7.01 - MOTIONS GENERALLY